Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 ### Terms

-- pretext task : task used for learning representation.
-The representation is used for other tasks like detecton or classification.
+- pretext task : task used for learning representation in transfer learning.
+In transfer learning process the representation is used for other tasks like detecton or classification.
 - expoit : to utilize.
 (I just knew that word is for abusing)